zhanjack822/UW-Beginner-Python-Help/Computational_Problems.md

 # "Business code"

 if __name__ == "__main__":
-    # calls whatever functions or classes defined above for scenario 1
+    # calls whatever functions or classes defined above to obtain the values of a and b in each scenario
-    # Repeat for 2
-    # Repeat for 3
 ```

 Whether you want to define a function or method that returns the values of a and/or b and then print the return value of that function in your `__name__ == "__main__"` block or have your functions or methods print the values is up to you.
 There are no restrictions on what libraries you can use.